alpacahq/alpaca-docs/content/integration/funding.md

 optional fields of the POST request.

 Alpaca retains the collected information for at least five years.
-If the journal activities are used as part of the money transfer, and if the journal requests don't contain the transmitter information, we may contact you.
+If the journal activities are used as part of the money transfer (other than cash movement within Alpaca), and if the journal requests don't contain the transmitter information, we may contact you.

 ## Instant Deposit (beta)